 - Daniel Gliko, District 6, Central Montana Power Cooperative

 - Mike McQuistion, District 7, Rushmore Electric Power Cooperative

 - Wayne Peltier, District 9

-The committee, made up of one manager and one director of each district, elected Vic Simmons, general manager of Rushmore Electric Power Cooperative, as chairperson.
+During this year’s meeting, members of the committee reelected Vic Simmons, general manager of Rushmore Electric Power Cooperative, as chairperson.

 The committee discussed an amendment that would extend the period where Basin Electric could maintain $300 million in deferred revenues, but tabled the proposed amendment and will take it up again next year.
 No new amendments were brought forward at Basin Electric’s 2021 Annual Meeting on Nov.
 9-11.

 The Basin Electric Resolutions Committee, made up of directors from each of Basin Electric’s districts and a Basin Electric board member, met Nov.
 9 in Bismarck.
 The committee reviewed the cooperative’s existing resolutions, making small edits and updates.
 In the Rural Communications Systems resolution (resolution 8), it was discussed to add “Broadband” into the title and content.
 In the current resolutions under the environmental section (section D-1), the committee discussed adding language about compensation for stranded costs incurred by Basin Electric and its member-owners, as well as adding language to the background section regarding support for efforts that create carbon value through agricultural stewardship activities.